 Blackwater Alcoves / Sandra Frank

+Blackwater Alcove is my home and it is a green place filled with nooks and crannies.
+Felted wool creations are inspired by the natural wetland colors and textures in the misty forest and bogs of my home.
 Wool bowls are great for the home as catch-alls for jewelry, office supplies, or educational toys.
-Rainbow stacking and nesting bowls are valuable for learning colors, sizes and coordination as well as useful for sorting and storing.
+Rainbow stacking bowls and nesting bowls are valuable for learning colors, sizes, and coordination, as well as useful sorting for sorting and storing.
 Panhandlers let you keep your hand cool when your iron skillet is hot!
-100% wool mason jar sleeves can help keep the contents cold, hot, act as a coaster and make the jar look beautiful.
+100% wool mason jar sleeves can help keep the contents cold, hot, act as a coaster, and make the jar look beautiful.
+Now for cans, too!

 The Blaxxmith Shop/ Tim Hibbs